 Uncertainty and change were the prevailing business realities throughout the pandemic months.
 For that reason, top employers will seek MBA grads to create sound predictions and recommendations within this new normal ahead.
 The analytical, adaptable, and innovative mindset are the benefits of the MBA education for all its students.

-Q: What should someone look for in a b-school if their goal is to get promoted at their current company or secure a higher-level job with a similar firm?
+What should someone look for in a B-school if their goal is to get promoted at their current company?
+Or, secure a higher-level job with a similar firm?

 Next, they need to research and determine which programs will deliver optimally for their long-term needs and aspirations.
 For example, an applicant who comes from a purely liberal arts academic foundation and wants to move into a finance position within his or her employer would prioritize an MBA program strong in finance.